stillwater-sc/dfa-documentation/content/blas/index.md

 # Linear Algebra: the basics

-Basic Linear Algebra Routines are an historical significant set of functions that encapsulate the basic building blocks of a large collection of linear algebra algorithms and implementation.
+Basic Linear Algebra Subroutines are an historically significant set of functions that encapsulate the basic building blocks of a large collection of linear algebra algorithms and implementation.

-The BLAS library has been a mechanism to create highly optimized numerical libraries to a plethora of computer architectures and machines.
+The BLAS library has proven to be a very productive mechanism to create and disseminate highly optimized numerical libraries to a plethora of computer architectures and machines.
+Writing high-performance linear algebra algorithms turns out to be a tenacious problem, but since linear algebra operations are essential
+components in computational methods, the investment can pay high dividends.